politics: distributed and centralized

 We have been blinded to it through traumatic conditioning (brainwashing).
 This happened through medical birth, parental absence, screen technology, factory food, laws limiting children’s liberty, and school.
 Most of us are only obliquely aware of our participation in the distributed state.
 Our facility with it is damaged and atrophied.
 But this can be fixed.

 Collectivist politics denies individual life and choice.
 It posits a super-organism of which everyone is but a cell with only an illusion of will or choice.
-It uses a state to enforce total physical control over everyone through the means of his body, movements, and possessions.
+It uses a centralized state to enforce total physical control over everyone through the means of his body, movements, and possessions.

 Collectivism entails self-sacrifice by everyone.
 Statesmen sacrifice by seeking the fake value of control over others.
 The more others are controlled, the less value they produce.
 The value of the control dwindles.
 The brutality necessary to get it increases.
 Citizens sacrifice real values, often by force, to pay for the insane process.